UniversalPropositions/universalpropositions.github.io/index.md

 v2.0 is built upon [release 2.9 of the Universal Dependency Treebanks](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611).
 We use the frame and role labels from the [English Proposition Bank](http://propbank.github.io/) version [3.0](https://github.com/propbank/propbank-documentation/blob/master/other-documentation/Description-of-PB3-changes.md).

-## Multilingual SRL

-Using this data, we can create SRL systems that predict English PropBank labels for many different languages.
-See a recent demo screencast of this SRL for English, French and German [**here**](https://vimeo.com/161718580).

 ## Introduction